Azure-Samples/communication-services-virtual-visits-js/e2e-tests/README.md

 - Before running the tests make sure that the environment variable for connection string is set.
 [Learn more about environment variables and how to set them.](https://github.com/Azure-Samples/communication-services-virtual-visits-js#environment-variables)

-- To install supported browsers, use the following command:
+- To install dependencies, use the following command:

 ```
+npm install
 npx playwright install

 ```